SerCom-KC/cartoon-network-schedule/next-showings.md

 10:30AM The Amazing World of Gumball - The Vase; The Matchmaker
 11:15AM Cartoon Network Special - The Teen Titans Go!
 Hollywood Special
 01:15PM Unikitty! - Big Pup, Little Problem
-01:30PM Unikitty! - Dinner Apart-y; Kickflip McPuppycorn
+01:30PM Unikitty! - Kickflip McPuppycorn; Dinner Apart-y
 03:15PM OK K.O.!
 Let's Be Heroes - Bittersweet Rivals
 03:30PM OK K.O.!
 Let's Be Heroes - The So-Bad-Ical; Your World Is an Illusion
 04:15PM Craig of the Creek - Bring Out Your Beast